abhay0480-eng/namaste-javascripot/Prototype Inheritance/README.md

 ## 2. What is Prototypal Inheritance?
 Prototypal inheritance allows an object to inherit properties and methods from another object through the prototype chain.
 This can be visualized as a chain of objects where one object can "borrow" functionality from another.

-## 3. How Does it Work?
  When accessing a property or method, JavaScript follows this order:
 1. It first checks the object itself.
 2. If not found, it looks in the object's prototype.
 3. This process continues up the prototype chain until it reaches `null`, which signifies the end of the chain.